 Phone: +49 3834 - 554 444

 In its research and innovation funding program KMU-Innovativ Photonik, the BMF supports the collaborative project "Innovative plasma nitriding through dynamic process control using optical frequency combs (InPro-F)".
 At the INP, the sub-project "High-resolution VIPA detection system for dynamic process control" is being processed.
 The network consists of the companies Menlo Systems GmbH, neoplas control GmbH and RÜBIG GmbH & Co.
 KG.
-The aim of the project is to develop a demonstrator of an optical measurement and control system based on frequency comb laser spectroscopy, which is suitable for the process control of a plasma-assisted nitriding or nitrocarburizing process under industrial conditions.
+The aim of the project is to develop a demonstrator of an optical measurement and control system based on frequency comb laser spectroscopy in the mid infrared, which is suitable for the process control of a plasma-assisted nitriding or nitrocarburizing process under industrial conditions.
 The project result is intended to bring about a technological leap forward for the plasma-assisted nitriding and nitrocarburizing processes by introducing a controlled procedure based on in-situ concentration measurements of molecular plasma species for the first time.